zenners/sql-bootcamp/README.md

 -- return columns names / layout of the table
 -- select * from payment limit 1

-select distinct(customer_id), payment_date from payment
--- where
-order by payment_date asc
-limit 10
 -- assumption: we want to reward 10 different paying cusotmers
 ```